 Founded upon the idea of free markets, religious liberty, and respect for the environment, Cascadia is one of the most economically powerful and technologically advanced countries in the world.

 In The Beginning…

 This region of North America was first settled by hundreds of distinct native tribes comprising a vast, diverse cultural mixture.

-In 1501, Eleanor XV (E15) sailed the length of the west coast of North America from the tip of the Western Penninsula to the Aleutian Islands and was responsible for the scouting of what would become several settlements along the continent.
+In 1501, Eleanor the Fifteenth (E15) sailed the length of the west coast of North America from the tip of the Western Penninsula to the Aleutian Islands and was responsible for the scouting of what would become several settlements along the continent.
 These settlements remained largely unconnected to the rest of the Empire and began forging relations with the indigenous tribes.

 Starting in 1581 a mass exodus of practitioners of several of the newly banned religions began to emigrate from Australia and its island colonies near the mainland to cross the Great Ocean.
-Because of its temperate climate and generally peaceful native tribes, the coast of what would later become Cascadia became a haven for these relgious refugees.
+Because of its temperate climate and generally peaceful native tribes, the coast of what would later become Cascadia became a haven for these religious refugees.

-The religious emigrants lived a largely independent existence from the Crown, until the acension of Eleanor XXII (E22) to the throne.
+The religious emigrants lived a largely independent existence from the Crown until the ascension of Eleanor the Twenty-Second (E22) to the throne.
 On her 11th birthday, E22 led a large naval force to the coast of Cascadia in an effort to bring the settlements back into the main fold of Empire governance.
 She stationed a series of governors in each of the major population settlements of Cascadia who reported directly to the Empress and answered only to her.

 The power that each governor was imbued with, and the accompanying lack of accountability, led almost exclusively to widespread corruption and abuse of power.

 After this provocation, E22 dispatched a pirate loyal to the crown, Captain Riggins, to put down the uprising by any means necessary.

 Riggins did so with ruthless efficiency and for several weeks afterwards, it looked as if the nascent rebellion was at an end.